Skip to content

 • Python 3.12 or newer;

-• a Git project you can safely edit;
+• a Git project;

 • the worker runtime commands selected by your profile available on PATH.